 Don’t worry, you are not alone!
 Please call us to discuss your scan, and we can talk you through what to expect.
+Our main static scanner is a wide-bore model, especially suited to those who are claustrophobic.
 In some cases we can offer an appointment to visit us prior to your appointment to discuss your scan in detail.
 Alternatively, contact your GP who may be able to prescribe a mild sedative to help you relax.
 Unfortunately we cannot prescribe this in the MRI Department.

 (excluding bank holidays)

 If you have any questions or concerns about your MRI scan please contact the MRI Department between 8am-6pm, Monday to Friday.
 If we’re unavailable to take your call, please leave a message on the answer machine and we will return your call as soon as possible.